techwithpat/trackingg/README.md

 ## Build the solution (Ctrl + Shift + B)
 This step should download and install the dependencies.

-## Apply existing migrations
-This step will create the database.

-If you use VS, in the package manager console : `Update-Database`<br/>
-If you use NET Core CLI : `dotnet ef database update`

 ## Run the project
 Press F5 to launch the web application.<br/>